odeum/odeum-code/docs/developer/ExampleApps.md

     - Examples of different themes
     - Publish theme components to NPM

+- **HelpBuilder**
+    - Build an App to construct an indexed localized help file for an App using ODEUM CodeJS

 - **AppBuilder**
     - Build an App to invoke a boilerplate to set up scenes (menus) for an app
     - Import a theme from ThemeBuilder